-The Sports Conditioning class is designed to provide an opportunity for athletes to participate in a structured strength and athletic enhancement program.
+The Sports Conditioning class is for student-athletes who are in good standing at Lake Central.
+If a student-athlete falls out of good standing they may be removed from the course at the end of the nearest semester.
+The course is designed to provide an opportunity for athletes to participate in a structured strength and athletic enhancement program.
 The class is geared toward the student who has shown an above average interest and ability in physical education through participation on a Lake Central High School athletic team.
 The course will incorporate individual and sport specific strength training programs for Lake Central student athletes.
 The instructor will work closely with the coaching and athletic training staff allowing the student the opportunity to reach their full potential in the class and in their sport.
 Students will be given workouts that may include a battery of core lifts for basic strength training.
 Students will have an opportunity to make use of free weights, medicine balls, agility and plyometric stations.
 Upon completion of this course students will understand and be able to facilitate a workout program that will enhance performance in their sport or daily life, as well as, promote proactive habits for lifelong fitness.